-DFPH is a national exam held twice per year, in January and June.
-Registrars in the East of England sit this A in the January following completion of the initial academic (M Phil) year and MFPH is normally taken around 9 to 12 months following a pass at DFPH.
+DFPH is a national exam held twice per year, now in March and October.
+Registrars in the East of England sit this written exam in the March following completion of the initial academic (MPhil) year and MFPH is normally taken around 9 to 12 months following a pass at DFPH.
 A registrar who has passed both exams is enrolled as a Member of the Faculty.
 There are no further mandatory exams in the training programme.

 MFPH is a practical exam, designed to allow registrars to demonstrate their skills in communication and understanding of practical public health.

 In addition to these national exams, there is a test of communicable disease control knowledge and its application - the "on call" assessment.
 This is taken after DFPH and, as the name suggests, must be passed before a registrar may go on the on call rota for out of hours health protection work.